-Most of us believe that to cope with information, we have to speed up.
+Most of us believe that to cope with information, we have to speed up our learning.

 But we've all tried that, haven't we?
 And it doesn't seem to work at all.
-This article is about why we are so obsessed with trying to keep up.
+This article is about why we are so obsessed with trying to keep up by learning more.
 And how you can do quite the opposite and still be a lot smarter.

 When I was growing up in Mumbai, the two things I loved most of all were cricket—and books.

 Cricket wasn't a problem, because Indians are crazy over the game.
 And though it wasn't always easy to round up a whole bunch of friends at home, I played cricket every day at school.
 Ninety minutes in the morning and an hour in the lunch break.
 You could say I had my fill of cricket.
 But books weren't so easy to get.

 We had no public library near our home, and only tiny private libraries existed

 The library was often the size of a small room, sometimes no bigger than a bus stop.
 However, to me, it was heaven because I could get access to books, after paying a fee.
 But even then, so many years ago, I knew one thing for sure.
 I could never read all the books in the library.